tmobile/magentaA11y/how-to/images.md

 Automated scanning must be complemented with a manual review of the page.
 Manual image testing can test for alt text quality, ensuring that decorative images are hidden from assistive technology, all text found in images of text are present in alt text, and that functional images have the appropriate alt text.

 #### <strong>Getting started</strong>
-- Open DevTools in your browser window (<span class="keyboard-key">F12</span>)
+- Open Chrome DevTools in your browser window (<span class="keyboard-key">F12</span>)
 - Right-click and select "Inspect" on the image in the page you want to test.

 ## <step-number>3</step-number> Informative Images
 {: .divider }
 - Check that the image owns an <code>alt</code> attribute.
 - Ensure that the <code>alt</code> attribute is present is not empty.
+- Ensure that the alt attribute is present is not empty, such as <code>alt</code> or <code>alt=""</code>
 - The <code>alt</code> attribute value / description of the image should be accurate and succinct.
-It should not consist of information that is not imnportant or duplicates nearby text content.
+The image alternative should not consist of information that duplicates nearby text content.

 {::nomarkdown}
 <example>